Cedar Shingle Siding

 Most of the differences between cedar shakes and shingles take place during the manufacturing process and installation.
 First, let’s take a look at the making of a western red cedar shake:

-The shake is hand-split from a log and shaped into a block.
+The shake is hand-split from a log and shape into a block.
 These shake blocks are then split either by hand using a special tool or by hydraulic press into one-inch slats referred to in the trade as blanks.
 If the crafter splits the cedar block without flipping it over, it will be uniform in thickness.
 But if the block is flipped after removing a blank from each edge, then a tapered shake is produced.

 Now, let’s take a look at the manufacturing process of a cedar shingle:

-A circular saw cuts a shingle from a block of cedar wood.
+A circular saw cuts a shingle from a block of cedarwood.
 Each pass of the saw creates a tapered cut, all of the same thickness.
 Another type of saw is used to trim the edges and remove any irregularities along the edges.
 The process results in a shingle that is tapered on all sides.

 When cedar shakes are installed, overlapping layers of roofing felt need to be placed between the shake layers.
 With cedar wood shingles, the thick, lower ends need to be installed on wood strips over a layer of felt to promote quick drying after wet weather.